trymorpheus/morpheus/docs/NOTIFICATIONS.md

 ## Overview

-DynamicCRUD v2.3 introduces a powerful notification system that allows you to send email notifications and trigger webhooks automatically when records are created, updated, or deleted.
+Morpheus v2.3 introduces a powerful notification system that allows you to send email notifications and trigger webhooks automatically when records are created, updated, or deleted.
 Configure everything via JSON in your table's `COMMENT` field.

 ---